buithehai1994/Machine-Learning-as-a-Service/README.md

     ├── pyproject.toml            # Project configuration file (e.g., package metadata)
     ├── requirements.txt          # Python dependencies list (recently updated)
     └── setup.cfg                 # Configuration for code quality tools like flake8

+## Acknowledgments

+Dataset is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School